 As a side note, it's a bit of a misnomer to call our product a blockchain application.
 It's an application for supply chains using blockchain and IoT – blockchain is just the technology in the background.

-My first blockchain product launch
+Oracle's first blockchain product launch

 I've been at Oracle for about seven years – I used to be on the product management side for our Sales Cloud and Service Cloud businesses.
 I joined a new team in March and was tasked with launching our first blockchain-supported supply chain app by June 13.